Interview with Gareth Pretorius, Creative Director

 So I personally think that the high-level brands like Apple, Harley Davidson, still have brand loyalty and followers that will follow them to death.
 But I think the younger generation, with general brands, there’s no loyalty anymore.
 They’ll flip for anything.
 I mean, lower prices, nicer ads, freebies, whatever.
 So I think from millennials and younger, there’s almost zero brand loyalty.

 But you do get it in the big brands.
-So you will find it with Nike and you will find it with Adidas in those generations, the youngest you want to go to, whatever.
+So you will find it with Nike and you will find it with Adidas in those generations, as young as you can imagine.
 It is there.
 But it didn’t take them one year to get there.
-How long has Nike been fighting as hard as they possibly can to make you understand what they are?
-How long has Apple been doing it as hard and as good and as honestly as they possibly can?
-Same with a lot of the other big brands out there that are remaining salients.
+How long has Nike been repeating a simple message and ethos, so that we understand what they are?
+How long has Apple been doing it as hard as they possibly can?
+Same with a lot of the other big brands out there that are remaining salient.
 It doesn’t happen in a year.

-You will create salience as a young brand.
-There are millions of new little brands that have popped up that are really, really, really good and that do stick there.
-But like Lynette says, what you battle with is customer loyalty.
+You can create immediate salience as a young brand.
+But it takes guts.
+There are millions of new brands that have popped up that are really, really, really good at defining a fresh voice that sticks.

-And the reason we battle with customer loyalty is because we’re playing the price game at the moment.
-Everybody’s either going more or going cheaper or going, let’s just get it out there, big, big, big, big, big, big, big, be known, be everywhere.
+But instead, everybody’s either going harder, bigger, more or going cheaper or just get lots of it it out there, big, big, big, big, big, big, big, be known, be everywhere.
 And what happens is you end up screaming in a crowd.
-You’re contributing to the noise, but you’re not standing out.
+Yes you’re contributing to the noise like competitors are, but you’re not standing out.